rogerchamberlain/rogerchamberlain.github.io/ta-hours.md

 ---
 {% include nav.html %}

-# TA Hours - This will be updated once hours are set
+# TA Hours - This will be updated whenever any information changes

 <img src="{{ "/images/line.gif" | relative_url }}">